Hanapēpē, Hawaii: Geography

 For statistical purposes, the United States Census Bureau has defined Hanapēpē as a census-designated place (CDP).
 The census definition of the area may not precisely correspond to local understanding of the area with the same name.
-The Hanapēpē CDP has a total area of 2.6 km2, of which 2.4 km2 are land, and 0.2 km2, or 9.43%, are water.
+The Hanapēpē CDP has an area of 2.6 km2, of which 2.4 km2 is land, and 0.2 km2, or 9.43%, is water.